Francis Cellini

-Francesco (Francis) Cellini (c.
-1781 – January 6, 1849) was a member of the Vincentian Order of priests connected to mission work (Congregation of the Mission) serving the mid-western section of the United States during the mid-1800s.
-Cellini was born in the province of Ascoli Piceno, Marche Region, Italy.
-By 1818 he was the chaplain of the Hospital Santo Spirito in Rome in the Rione neighborhood near Vatican City.
-That same year (at age thirty-seven) he was accorded the habit of the Vincentian Order (whose patron is St. Vincent de Paul).
+Francesco (Francis) Cellini, CM (c.
+1781 – January 6, 1849) was an American Vincentian priest who served in the Midwestern United States during the mid-1800s.
 After serving in Louisiana, Missouri, and Illinois, Cellini's ministerial work concluded with a posting in St. Louis, where he was made Vicar General of the St. Louis Diocese.

+Biography

+Cellini was born in the province of Ascoli Piceno, Marche, Italy.
+By 1818, he was the chaplain of the Hospital Santo Spirito in Rome in the Rione neighborhood near Vatican City.
+That same year (at age 37), he joined the Vincentians.

 Journey to America

-Through the command of Bishop Louis Dubourg of St. Louis who was seeking priests to fulfill missionary work in the United States, Fr.
+Through the command of Bishop Louis Dubourg of St. Louis, who was seeking priests to fulfill missionary work in the United States, Fr.
 Cellini and two other priests, Filippo Borgna and Antonio Potini, traveled to the Midwestern section of the U.S.

 Cellini sailed from Livorno, Italy on July 2, 1818, to Gibraltar where on the 24th, he took another ship to Philadelphia.
 His journey from Europe to the U.S. took a reported “sixty-five days” with sixty of those days on open water without sight of land.
 Upon arrival at Philadelphia (landing around October 4), passengers were placed into quarantine.
 He wrote to Italy on October 8 informing Rome of his arrival.
 Proof of the letter exists in the archives at the Montecitorio in Rome.
 At that time, the Montecitorio was the seat of the Curia apostolica or, papal court.